 Proving your ROI becomes easier, then, because of the analysis that tools like this can provide.
 From sentiments to heat maps, these visual representations of the metrics set out in your marketing strategies help you to better understand the impact, and overall success.

 Want to know how you can measure your true success?
-Request a demo with the Meltwater Africa Team today!
+Request a demo with Meltwater today!

 In South Africa, January has been nicknamed “Januworry” because of how much longer the month tends to feel.
 But South African social media users also begin to share their humourous feelings and experiences of the month, and in 2020, South Africans are already speaking more about “Januworry” as compared to 2019.